 Use the side of cabinets and refrigerators to hold items.

-Magnet hooks are great to use for the side of the refrigerator.
-You can also use 3M Command hooks for the ends of the cabinets.
-Items you can store in these areas are tea towels, plate drying mats, calendars.
+The next one of my Small Kitchen Organizing Tips is to use heavy-duty magnet hooks, which are great for the side of the refrigerator.
+You can also use 3M Command hooks (Affiliate Link) for the ends of the cabinets.
+Items you can store in these areas are tea towels, plate drying mats, cooking utensils (Affiliate Link) with holes in the handles, and calendars.

 Maximize storage in every drawer.

-When organizing drawers, make sure you take measurements for the inside of the drawers to be able to maximize the drawer space.
+When organizing drawers, make sure you take measurements of the inside of the drawers to maximize the drawer space.
 If you purchase a smaller drawer organizer, you may be limiting yourself.
-If you are OK with doing some work, you can buy a customized drawer organizer like these below.
+If you are OK with doing some work, you can buy a customized drawer organizer (Affiliate Link) like the one below.

 Use decorative pegboards to hang items that are easily accessible.

-If you have a wall that is not usable for anything else, you can easily make it a place to hang your utensils and pans.
-Here are some examples of a decorative pegboard and the accessories you can use to add to it.
+If you have a wall that is not usable for anything else, you can easily make it a place to hang your utensils (Affiliate Link) and pans.
+Here is an example of decorative pegboards and accessories you can add.
 I found these on Amazon.

-Did you know you can adjust the shelves in the cabinets?
-It's amazing, but many people think the cabinet shelves are affixed.
+Did you know you can adjust the shelves (Affiliate Link) in the cabinets?
+It's amazing, but many people think the cabinet shelves (Affiliate Link) are affixed.
 They are not.
-You can remove the shelf holders and adjust the shelves to minimize the open space between one shelf and the other.
-Place the items on the shelf, is there space above them before the next shelf?
+You can remove the shelf holders and adjust the shelves (Affiliate Link) to minimize the open space between one shelf and the other.
+Place the items on the shelf.
+Is there space above them before the next shelf?
 If there is space, move the shelf down to allow for only a little clearance, enough to pull out the items.
 By doing this, it will allow for taller items on a shelf in the cabinet.

 31 Insanely Clever Ways To Organize Your Tiny Kitchen